JasonOS03/MusicVisuals/README.md

 I really felt that I learned a lot during the creation of this visual.
 One thing I really got a good understanding of is how to make the objects rotate and respond well to the audio buffer.
 I gained a better understanding of how the parameters and coordinates work in the PApplet functions , such as the circle and the rotate function.
 This project really helped to enhance my skills in using PApplet and also further improved my Java coding skills and my understanding of the Java language

 This project also helped to enhance my group working skills and communication as we had to spend a lot of time co-ordinating our visuals and grouping them together.
 This co-ordination required constant communication the full way through the project.
 I also learned the importance of working bit by bit instead of trying to tackle the entire project in a very short amount of time.

+The part of the assignment I found the most challenging was trying to coordinate each part of the visual to not interfere with each other and trying to get the visuals to move around and pulsate smoothly.
+Trying to ensure that the visuals were not jumpy proved to be quite challenging, and unfortunately the jumpiness of the inner circles could not be fully fixed.

 ## Chris